-Pennsylvania’s Most Kickbutt Trails: 30 plus miles long, lots of vert, and mostly dirt
+Pennsylvania’s Most Kickbutt Trails: 30 plus miles, lots of vert, and mostly dirt

 Some of the trails are home to PA’s toughest ultramarathons, like the Triple Crown, Laurel Highlands, and Oil Creek 100.

-The information that I found on the trails was from various state park websites, hiker blogs, and on All Trails.
+The trail information is from various state park websites, hiker blogs, and on All Trails.

 Gerard Hiking Trail, Oil Creek State Park